 Investigations of the future consist mostly of extrapolations and projections, which may be wrong, since they depend on knowledge of the present which is incomplete and events which have not yet occurred.
 The near future through the next 5 years, the middle future through the next 2000 years, and the far future through the next 10,000 years can be investigated.

-History depends heavily on sociology.
-In particular, it depends on peoples of the world, which are often used to organize its examination.
-Asiatic peoples are the oldest and are useful in examining all periods of history.
+History depends heavily on peoples of the world, which are often used to organize its examination.
 There is much focus on the history of Western Civilization, which is useful in examining classical and medieval and modern history.
+Asiatic peoples are older and are useful in examining all periods of history.
 The records of African peoples are comparatively scanty until modern times.
-The Precolumbian peoples of the Americas are also not well documented.
+American Indian peoples are also not well documented until modern times.

 Communities are more useful in examining the later periods of history.
 There is so far scant mention of them in prehistory, little mention in antiquity, more mention in classical and medieval history, and abundant mention of them in modern history.
 Social mechanics including social change, social types, and social structure can be used to examine all periods of history, but is so far most applied to modern history.